nacl42/scanwatch/README.md

 ## workflow

 - look for configuration file 'scanwatch.toml', either from the current directory or from the XDG home configuration directory (usually `~/.config/scanwatch/scanwatch.toml`)
+- read global watch path from config file
 - read action rules from config file
 - watch path for new file creation using inotify
 - display message using desktop notification